martinwilk/nd00333_AZMLND_C2/README.md

 Now we run the swagger.sh file using git bash and the swagger UI could be reached on localhost:9000.
 In the second window, we run the python script serve.py which serves the current directory including the swagger.json file in the browser.
 As a last step we use the Swagger UI to load the swagger.json file.
 You could find the documentation of the endpoint of the model provided by Swagger in the screenshots below.

-In the screenshot below you could see the documentation for the GET method.
+In the screenshot below you could find the documentation for the GET method.
 By using the GET method you can verify whether the service is working correctly.
 If so, the endpoint returns the string "Healthy", otherwise a JSON string with the error message is returned.

 ![Swagger GET](./images/swagger_get.png)

 Below you can find the documentation for the POST method.
 It is used to score new instances by sending a json payload containing the data to be scored.
 The other screenshot shows the responses of the endpoint.
 If everything is fine (code 200) the model responds the prediction as a json string.
 In case of errors, the error message is returned as a JSON string.

 ![Swagger POST](./images/swagger_post.png)

 ![Swagger Documentation](./images/swagger_responses.png)

-After the exploration of the model endpoint using Swagger, I want to score some data using a HTTP Post request.
+After the exploration of the model endpoint using Swagger, I score some data using a HTTP Post request.
 By using the documentation provided by Swagger, I know the exact structure of the json payload of the request.

 By running the endpoint.py file in python a HTTP Post request containing the data which should be scored as json payload is sent to the endpoint.
 The endpoint sends a response containing the prediction for each of the instances back to the recipient.
 The result of this call is shown in the screenshot below.
 ![Output endpoint.py](./images/output_endpoint.png)